惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Do you differentiate between ’20s silhouettes and Deco?

-For me, a lot of the Deco references that I look at come more from interiors.
-Obviously, there was a graphicism within clothes as well, but, for me, it was interesting to look at the furniture that Jeanne Lanvin was looking at.
-Her bathroom, for example, which she designed with [Armand Albert] Rateau, [an interior designer and furniture designer], was the inspiration for the set in the first collection.
+A lot of the Deco references that I look at come from interiors.
+Obviously, there was a graphicism in clothes as well, but for me it was interesting to look at the furniture Jeanne Lanvin was looking at.
+Her bathroom, for example, which she designed with [interior and furniture designer Armand-Albert] Rateau, inspired the set for the first collection.

-When I arrived at Lanvin, it was organized so that I could go along to the Museum of Decorative Arts and see the rooms when the museum was closed.
-They allowed me to go inside the bedroom, and just standing there surrounded by her objects and her personal possessions was just incredible.
-It was a real crash course in learning, ‘My God, this is who this woman was, and this is the level of sophistication [with which] she lived her life.’
-And what I really loved about that is that she came from these very humble beginnings, and that’s an instant message to say, ‘You don’t have to be born into this; style and creativity really come from who you are.’
-It was a really poignant moment to be in her room and not just be standing behind the red rope looking in.
+When I arrived at Lanvin, I was able to visit the Museum of Decorative Arts and see the rooms while the museum was closed.
+They allowed me to go into the bedroom, and standing there, surrounded by her objects and personal possessions, was incredible.
+It was a real crash course in learning, my God, this is who this woman was and this is the level of sophistication [with which] she lived her life.
+What I really loved about that is that she came from these very humble beginnings, and that’s an instant message to say, “You don’t have to be born into this.
+Style and creativity really come from who you are.”
+It was a really poignant moment to be in her room, not just standing behind the red rope looking in.

-[For my debut,] I did some very graphic designs in lace, cutting it up into zigzags and triangular shapes, because I wanted to take a floral lace, but then for it to become quite Deco-like.
-I haven’t really done a full-on deco print; on the bags, we quite often look at Deco references, like marquetry.
-I think the thing that one has to remember with the ’20s is the craftsmanship and the level of workmanship was so incredible in whatever field, whether it was jewelry, furniture, materials—cars, even.
+[For my debut,] I did some very graphic designs in lace, cutting it up into zigzags and triangular shapes, because I wanted to take a floral lace but then for it to become quite Deco-like.
+I haven’t really done a full-on Deco print.
+For the bags, we often look at Deco references, such as marquetry.
+The thing one has to remember about the ’20s is the craftsmanship.
+The level of workmanship was so incredible across whatever field, whether it was jewelry, furniture, materials, or even cars.

 Peter Copping’s Lanvinisms

-Even from the first collection there was very much that was 1920s-inspired.
+Even from the first collection, there was a lot of 1920s inspiration.
 Some of the pieces I looked at in the archive I used for both men’s and womenswear.
 Some of the ’20s, very elaborately embroidered dresses became T-shirts for a guy.
-And the quite interesting thing about that is I know that they were bought by women as well—it’s essentially just an evening T-shirt.
+The quite interesting thing about that is I know that they were bought by women as well—it’s essentially just an evening T-shirt.
 So that does have a parallel with the ’20s silhouette of ease.

-Which I guess really started with Poiret, who abandoned curves—and corsets—for up-and-down-dresses.
+Which really started with Poiret, who abandoned curves—and corsets—for up-and-down dresses.

 Yes.
 There was an amazing Poiret exhibition.
 It was incredible.
 To think of what those clothes were actually like at the time, it was quite revolutionary, obviously, with what had just been before with the Belle Époque.